Food Handler Policies

 the funds were raised.

-Student Identification cards are made in the Campus Safety Office in Haggar University
+Student Identification cards are made in the University of Dallas Police Department

-Center.
-Student Identification Cards are required of all university students and are
+in Haggar University Center.
+Student Identification Cards are required of all university

-usually obtained during New Student Orientation.
-Replacements may be obtained from
+students and are usually obtained during New Student Orientation.
+Replacements may

 Solicitations and Concessions